xmed-lab/WSI-MLLM/README.md

 [🤗 MMF dataset](https://huggingface.co/datasets/yili7eli/MMF) [🤗 WSI-MLLM models](https://huggingface.co/yili7eli/WSI-MLLM)

 ## Statements
 This project is still under review (revision stage).
 Since the code alone is difficult to understand without the accompanying paper, the complete code will be open-sourced along with the preprint once it is accepted.
 This repo is mainly intended to provide the dataset and models, indicating that we have already open-sourced the main data and model content.
-If you are interested in our project, feel free to "Watch" this it.
+If you are interested in our project, feel free to "Watch" this repo.

 ## 💡 Introduction
 Pathology report generation has received increasing attention in recent years.
 However, existing pathology report generation methods still face two main limitations: (1) these methods utilize image-report datasets where some report contents are irrelevant to the given whole slide image (WSI), making it unreliable to train an AI model to generate such content; (2) existing methods trained on data from internal hospitals struggle to generalize to external hospitals due to significant and inevitable textual discrepancies across multiple centers.
 To address these challenges, we first introduce a multicenter microscopic findings (MMF) dataset, which consists of WSIs and corresponding reports of lung adenocarcinoma from multiple hospitals.
 The MMF dataset is designed to enable the model to generate relevant report contents and evaluate its generalization to external hospitals.
 Second, we propose a novel Multicenter In-Context Learning (MICL) method that effectively generalizes the model to external hospitals without the need for fine-tuning.
 Third, we propose a new WSI-MLLM that incorporates gigabyte-sized WSIs and their image pyramid structure into MLLMs for the first time.
 Experiments demonstrate that WSI-MLLM significantly outperforms existing pathology report generation methods, and MICL effectively accommodates multicenter discrepancies, achieving consistent performances across hospitals and improving BLEU-4 scores by up to 26.04%.
 These findings underscore the effectiveness of our WSI-MLLM and MICL in generating high-quality, generalizable pathology reports.
 The dataset and code will be released upon acceptance.